binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Server side:

 This is also shown above in a larger example in the [Lack of Input Validation, Filtering and Sanitisation](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-example-in-javascript-and-nodejs) section.
-I show the validation code middle ware of the route on line 28 below.
-The validation is performed on line 14
+I show the validation code middleware of the route on line 28 below.
+The validation is performed on line 14.

 {title="routes/home.js", linenos=on, lang=JavaScript}
     //...